 Start with what you know

 Begin by meticulously recording the names, dates of birth, marriages, and any other pertinent details of your close relatives.
+For example, if you know you have abruzzese ethnicity, you can focus on that part of your Italian heritage.
 Documenting this information serves as a starting point from which to build your family tree.
 Additionally, take the time to engage with older relatives who may hold valuable knowledge or possess important documents.
 These conversations can unlock hidden stories, anecdotes, and cherished memories that can offer crucial insights into your family’s history.

 Utilize genealogy services